mocker-nicholas/mocker-nicholas/README.md

 ---

-I am currently working in a product focused technical role and have picked up web development as a hobby.
+I am currently working in QA Automation and have picked up web development as a hobby.
 I have a passion for problem solving :thinking:, continuous improvement :books:, and getting into the weeds of what makes something tick :desktop_computer:!

 ---